pavel-faltynek/mip-sdk-support/README.md

     - Use the same IV calculation as is already used in `IFileHandler.GetDecryptedTemporaryStreamAsync()` internally - because it's just able to decrypt the `rpmsg` with no problem.
     - Check also the `EncryptBuffer` function, where the same problem might be located too.
 - According to 6.vii, not sure.
+- According to 6.viii, use the correct IV calculation.

-Proof for the resolution according to the 6.vi:
+Proof for the resolution:

+- According to the 6.vi:
     - Extract the decryption key for the appropriate file/user/tenant from the MIP SDK sqlite file cache.
     - Manually decrypt the `DRMContent` per 4k blocks by `AES256CBC` using the extracted key.
     - Compute the IV for each block as described above (Problems in the MIP SDK).
     - Observe fully valid data (CFB with the protected content).
+- According to the 6.viii:
+    - When working around the IV calculation, Enc(Dec(data)) == data.

 Applicable workarounds:

 - According to 6.vi
     - Decrypt content per superblocks.
     - Pass the fake offset computed as offset * superblock-length.
-    - Hope there is no bit truncation on the passed value down the road and the encrypted data is relatively small (that 4096 x length doesn't overflow 32bit value).
+- According to 6.viii
+    - Encrypt content per superblocks.
+    - Pass the fake offset computed as offset * superblock-length.

 Notes: